ParlayPlay promo code CBSSPORTS: Up to $100 deposit match for Week 5 NFL, more

 ParlayPlay offers new users a deposit match worth up to $100 with promo code CBSSPORTS

-The Week 5 NFL schedule begins with a high-stakes NFC West showdown, as the Los Angeles Rams (3-1) host the San Francisco 49ers (3-1) under the primetime lights of 'Thursday Night Football' at SoFi Stadium, offering an excellent opportunity to utilize the latest ParlayPlay promo code CBSSPORTS, which gives new users a first deposit match of up to $100 and free $5 contest entry.
-The 49ers aim to bounce back from their 26-21 loss to the Jacksonville Jaguars, while the Rams look to build on a 27-20 win over the Indianapolis Colts.
-Both teams bring no shortage of firepower, with stars like Matthew Stafford, Puka Nacua, Kyren Williams, and Christian McCaffrey set to take center stage in this divisional clash.
-San Francisco will be shorthanded on offense, as quarterback Brock Purdy and wide receivers Ricky Pearsall and Jauan Jennings have all been ruled out for the matchup.
-The Wednesday sports schedule also features the 2025 MLB playoffs.
+The Week 5 NFL schedule features a London showdown between the Minnesota Vikings and Cleveland Browns, a primetime clash on 'Sunday Night Football' with the Buffalo Bills facing the New England Patriots, and wraps up on 'Monday Night Football' with the Kansas City Chiefs traveling to take on the Jacksonville Jacksonville Jaguars, offering an excellent opportunity to utilize the latest ParlayPlay promo code CBSSPORTS, which gives new users a first deposit match of up to $100 and free $5 contest entry.
+The 2025 MLB Playoffs also resume on Saturday.
 Click here to get the latest ParlayPlay promo code for new users at one of the best DFS apps:

 Here's how to claim the ParlayPlay Fantasy promo: